Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Their claim on Lucent might well have been their salvation in the fullness of time.
 But now, there wasn’t the time.

-“So what are we anticipating they might do?”
+"So what are we anticipating they might do?"

 General Louden Haga, The Chairman of the Joint Chiefs was a perpetually grim man, but today he looked even grimmer.
-“At this point, we have intel and traffic suggesting President Volkov is planning to invade Kazakhstan.”
+"At this point, we have intel and traffic suggesting President Volkov is planning to invade Kazakhstan."

-Margaret blanked for a second. *“...Why?!”* she managed after an incredulous second.
+Margaret blanked for a second. *"...Why?!"* she managed after an incredulous second.

 Haga pulled up some maps and satellite imagery.
-“The Kazakhs have sought to keep some control of the public perception of their evacuation campaign by centralizing it outside the capitol, Astana.
-So all their food, prefab buildings, medicine, seed, construction materials, vehicles, their colonist candidates, their jump arrays, everything, it’s all assembling at Ereymentau, seventy miles east of Astana along the railroad…but only a hundred and thirty miles from the Russian border.”
+"The Kazakhs have sought to keep some control of the public perception of their evacuation campaign by centralizing it outside the capitol, Astana.
+So all their food, prefab buildings, medicine, seed, construction materials, vehicles, their colonist candidates, their jump arrays, everything, it’s all assembling at Ereymentau, seventy miles east of Astana along the railroad…but only a hundred and thirty miles from the Russian border."

-“Oh no…”
+"Oh no…"

 Bad as that news was, Margaret knew that Kazakhstan had joined the nuclear club in recent years.
 In the modern era, city shields and other measures significantly lessened the threat of a tactical strike…but did not eliminate it.
 Nor did they remove strategic strikes from anyone’s radar.
 All the modern thinking focused on orbital kinetics but they didn’t have *anything* on the horror or permanency of a plain old thermonuclear weapon.

 Haga nodded grimly.
-“If the Russians can seize all that material, it’ll *double* the number of people they can evacuate to their settlement on Lucent.”
+"If the Russians can seize all that material, it’ll *double* the number of people they can evacuate to their settlement on Lucent."

-“Volkov can’t possibly imagine Kazakhstan wouldn’t fight back with everything they have, can he?
-Their survival as a nation and an ethnic group is on the line.”
+"Volkov can’t possibly imagine Kazakhstan wouldn’t fight back with everything they have, can he?
+Their survival as a nation and an ethnic group is on the line."

-“None of which will matter if the Russian army can quickly seize Ereymentau and sabotage the railroad,” Haga replied.
-“They’ll face little resistance, the Kazakh military is much smaller, and most of it is bound up maintaining domestic law and order, just like everyone else’s.”
+"None of which will matter if the Russian army can quickly seize Ereymentau and sabotage the railroad," Haga replied.
+"They’ll face little resistance, the Kazakh military is much smaller, and most of it is bound up maintaining domestic law and order, just like everyone else’s."

-“So…the temptation to nuke something in retaliation would be, if anything, stronger.”
+"So…the temptation to nuke something in retaliation would be, if anything, stronger."

-“Our sources in Astana have clammed up pretty sharply, too.
+"Our sources in Astana have clammed up pretty sharply, too.
 We’re…well, your PDB will have more on that, so I won’t steal her thunder.
-But I *will* note that, uh, we’d like to re-familiarize you with the Football sometime soon.”
+But I *will* note that, uh, we’d like to re-familiarize you with the Football sometime soon."

 *Lord above…*

 Out loud, Margaret took a deep breath and nodded.
-“Are there any other potential flashpoints I should know about that might complicate this?”
+"Are there any other potential flashpoints I should know about that might complicate this?"

-“Not directly.
+"Not directly.
 There’s a deep dive in the PDB, but right now our full attention is focused on China, Russia, India, and now Kazakhstan.
 Pakistan has kept quiet for all this.
 The whole situation is…unstable.
-We’re having a standup as soon as I return and the first item of the agenda is if we should recommend a DEFCON change.”
+We’re having a standup as soon as I return and the first item of the agenda is if we should recommend a DEFCON change."

-“Then I’d better not keep you,” Margaret said, and stood.
+"Then I’d better not keep you," Margaret said, and stood.

 Haga stood with her.
-“Madame President.”
+"Madame President."

 He left, and, sure enough Margaret got that deep-dive which contained absolutely nothing to settle her nerves.
 The whole world was taut like a guitar string, stretched between resolve and panic.
 And unlike the rotten elements inside America, there was no plausible way to make an example of the troublemakers without making much *worse* trouble in the process.